Amazing Nurse Nanako: Episode 5: The Last Spiral, Part 1

 Another attempt to revive Jesus fails.
 Nanako and Dr. Ogami steal a plane, but Nanako, once again, believes she is going on vacation.
 The operation to begin the revival of the second Jesus is beginning, and she is on her way there.
 The government is about to find out Nanako's secret, and almost find out by going to what remains of the hospital.
 However, they are saved by a task force.
 The people who lived in the hospital are the ones who figures out that Nanako is a clone.

 While in the air, a "hijacker" tries to stop them, but fails, mostly because the plane is attacked by fighter jets.
 In the process, an engine aboard the plane explodes after being hit from one of the jets, making flight almost impossible.
 So, Nanako is ordered to remove all that she can from within the plane.
-It fails, and she also, in vain, removes a few articles of her clothing to also help.
+It fails, and she also, in vain, removes a few articles of her clothing to also help, leaving her in bra, panties, garters and stockings.
 Yet, Dr. Ogami and Nanako exit the plane, and at the very end, Nanako's bra falls off and into the air.

 Episode 6: The Last Spiral, Part 2

 Nanako and Dr. Ogami float to safety, and so begins the operation.
 They strip Nanako down and tie her up to begin the procedure.
 Dr. Ogami participates, but is really there to sabotage the entire experiment (not to mention cure Nanako).
 Before putting her under, Dr. Ogami tells Nanako that he called the Army to rescue them.

 After the first step in the experiment is completed, the Army and Air Force arrives to destroy the area, and the experiment is a complete failure.
-Another monster goes berserk and starts killing people left and right, including the head of the experiment, Griffin.
+Another monster goes berserk and starts killing people left and right, including the head of the experiment, Griffith.
 Saint, however, escapes with the information about the experiment, hoping to sell it to the highest bidder.
 Dr. Ogami and Nanako escape into a river and wind up near a waterfall.
 Dr. Ogami dreams of the past Nanako and himself falling in love, and the past Nanako encourages him.
 Nanako and Dr. Ogami are eventually saved by the rest of the gang.

 However, after returning to the base, it is revealed that Dr. Ogami was to be assigned to SkyLab 5, the newest orbital space station.
 Realizing that the assignment was really a means to hide him, Dr. Ogami refuses, stating that he will not work anywhere that doesn't have fish.
 After the Army offers to send up as much fish as he wants, Dr. Ogami adds that he prefers grated radish on his fish.
 After the Army agreed to this request, Dr. Ogami finally stipulated that only one person is allowed to grill the fish and grate the radish...
 Nanako!
 When she realized what Dr. Ogami meant, Nanako groaned in discouragement.
+The credits reveal that the hospital crew joined Nanako and Dr. Ogami to train and work at SkyLab 5.